jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 - ¢ = Cordova and Phonegap versions do NOT align, but are close.
 This version is not the \*pinned* version either.
 If you do not know the difference, [learn](http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/) - [official release policy](https://github.com/apache/cordova-coho/blob/master/docs/versioning-and-release-strategy.md).
 - ¥ = This include cli-5.1.0 and cli.5.2.0
 - £ = As of 2015-10-28, iOS9 is officially **not** supported until *Cordova iOS 4.0.0* is released ([SEE](http://community.phonegap.com/nitobi/topics/phonegap-build-ios-9-support-status)).
-- § = ATS requires &ndash; if you are using Apple's SSL, the server you connect to [run TLSv1.2](http://ste.vn/2015/06/10/configuring-app-transport-security-ios-9-osx-10-11/)
+- § = ATS requires &ndash; if you are using Apple's SSL, then the server you connect to [run TLSv1.2](http://ste.vn/2015/06/10/configuring-app-transport-security-ios-9-osx-10-11/)

 ###2. <a name=guide>Which guide</a>###